Humanity Home is home to twenty-four children in Kisumu, Kenya.

-Because of Humanity Home, every day these children wake up and are greeted by adults who are glad to see them; they get to eat a nutritious breakfast; they go to school; they have school uniforms and supplies; they eat lunch; they have a safe place that they love to come home to; they eat supper; they get help and supervision with their homework; they listen to bedtime stories; they bathe and brush their teeth; they have a bed to sleep in.
+Because of Humanity Home, every day these children wake up and are greeted by adults who are glad to see them; they get to eat a nutritious breakfast; they go to school; they have school uniforms and supplies; they eat lunch; they have a safe place that they love to come home to; they eat supper; they get help and supervision with their homework; they play or listen to bedtime stories; they bathe and brush their teeth; they have a bed to sleep in.
 This is possible because of your help and support.

 I first visited Humanity Home for two weeks in August 2017.
-I saw first hand what is happening there and got to know each of our precious kids.
+I saw firsthand what was happening there and got to know each of our precious kids.
 The experience was unlike anything in my life.

 From that very first visit, Humanity Home surpassed my highest expectations.
 It has continued to amaze me over and over again ever since.
 The children are well fed and well cared for.
 Most importantly, this is a family, not an institution.
 The children are loved and nurtured.
 They walk around like they own the place.
 They treat one another like good brothers and sisters.
 They call our director, Judy Wariero, “Mommy.”
 They call me “Daddy” and the staff “Auntie.”

 Humanity Home has a culture of its own.
 Every child there acts as if he or she is on a mission to be part of a wonderful family.
 This culture of loving, caring responsible behavior is handed down from the oldest kids to the youngest.